BLACK PSYLLIUM Overview Information

 BLACK PSYLLIUM Side Effects & Safety

-Black psyllium, when taken with enough water, is safe for most people.
+Black psyllium, when taken by mouth with enough water, is LIKELY SAFE for most people.
 Mild side effects include bloating and gas.
 In some people, black psyllium can cause allergic reactions such as runny nose, red eyes, rash, and asthma.
 Black psyllium might lower blood sugar.
 If you have diabetes, check your blood sugar carefully.

 Diabetes: Black psyllium can lower blood sugar levels in people with type 2 diabetes by slowing down absorption of carbohydrates.
 Monitor blood glucose levels closely if you have diabetes and use black psyllium.
 Doses of your medications for diabetes may need to be adjusted.
 On the other hand, some black psyllium products can contain added sugars and other carbohydrates that might increase blood sugar levels.
 Check labels for added sugar, and again, be sure to monitor your blood sugar levels.